Our Review Process

 When a person with diabetes approaches us for assistance in managing and reversing diabetes, one of the questions we come across is, “What is the difference between blood sugar and urine sugar?”
 The answer to this is simple.
-Glucose (sugar), whether in blood or urine, is the same.
+Glucose (sugar) in blood or sugar in urine, is the same.
 But the reason it has manifested in urine can be different from that of blood sugar.

 The presence of a high amount of sugar in our blood leads to diabetes, whereas a similar spike in urine sugar leads to a condition known as glycosuria.
 It is important to understand that while diabetes remains the primary reason for glycosuria (also known as glucosuria), it is not the only one.
 Renal failure or complications, and eating food that triggers a sudden spike in sugar release, can also lead to glycosuria.
 Also know about postprandial glucose